Ritesh007/aws/devops_professional/policiesandstandardsautomation.md

 ## Systems manager Introduction and Setup:
 ### Overview
 - __What does it do?__
-  - Group AWS resources in resource group ----> create these resourse groups with resource tags
+  - Group AWS resources in resource group ----> create these resource groups with resource tags
   - View aggregated data
   - Take action (automated and manual) on the resources
 - Systems manager supports